krakencode-22/Interview-Practice-AWS/KubeCTL-Examples.md

-# Kubernetes Interview Questions and Answers (1-10)

----

 ### **1. What is `kubectl`, and what is it used for?
 What is the command `kubectl` and its syntax?**
 **Answer:**
 `kubectl` is the command-line tool for interacting with Kubernetes clusters.
 It’s used to deploy, inspect, and manage applications.